-Some of the most interesting health benefits of geranium include its ability to reduce inflammation, improve kidney health, relieve pain, lower stress levels, strengthen the immune system, and ease digestion.
+The most interesting health benefits of geranium include its ability to lower stress levels, reduce inflammation, relieve pain, improve kidney health, strengthen the immune system, and ease digestion.

 They were first brought to Europe in the 17th century and are now widely found throughout the world.
 Unlike many other herbal remedies, there is not a major culinary application for geranium, and they are almost exclusively used for either decoration or for their medicinal benefits.
 That being said, let’s take a closer look at some of these important health benefits of geranium.

 Geranium health benefits include:

 The impact of geranium on the nervous system is well known and the plant has been used in this way for generations.
 If you brew the leaves of its plant, you can produce a tasty tea that has soothing properties, derived from its organic compounds and chemicals that positively impact the endocrine system and help to balance hormones that cause stress and anxiety.
 A quick cup of tea when you’re stressed can quickly relieve unpleasant moods and a cluttered mind.

 One of the other common uses of geranium is to relieve inflammation throughout the body.
 If you suffer from sore joints, aching muscles, or even internal inflammation of the gut or cardiovascular system, an easily prepared geranium tea can quickly relieve this discomfort and reduce the strain on your body’s sensitive areas.

 Although quite similar to its anti-inflammatory properties, the analgesic ability of geranium has made it a popular traditional remedy for headaches and other injuries.
 If you suffer from chronic pain or migraines, research has shown that geranium tea can release endorphins and relieve pain quite rapidly.
 This effect is relatively mild, and shouldn’t be relied on for permanent pain relief.